Summing the sum of digits: Questions and expectations

-Jean-Paul Allouche wants to thank Alain Denise for discussions about the biology part of \cite{bio}.
-Both authors thank Jeff Shallit for his comments, and Jia-Yan Yao and Pieter Allaart for providing them with Reference \cite{Alla14}.
-Manon Stipulanti is an FNRS Research Associate supported by the Research grant 1.C.104.24F.
+Jean-Paul Allouche wants to thank Alain Denise for discussions about the biology part of~\cite{bio}.
+Both authors thank Michel Dekking, Jeff Lagarias, and Jeff Shallit for their comments, and Jia-Yan Yao and Pieter Allaart for providing the authors with~\cite{Alla14}.